 You may need to hold on to the wall or a chair at first.
 Work toward not needing the extra support.

 Advanced: Perform this exercise with eyes closed, no support and holding for 10 seconds, 10 times on each leg.

 Advanced: The advanced option is the same but much faster and with a high knee raise as you cross over the leg, naturally twisting the hips back and forth while moving and crossing over in the same direction.
-Repeat in the other direction for 25 yards, 5–10 times each side.
+Repeat in the other direction for 25 yards, five to 10 times each side.

 Stand up straight with your knees slightly bent and feet shoulder-width apart.
 Squat down until your thighs are parallel to the floor by pushing hips back, keeping back flat and head facing forward — with weight on heels rather than the balls of your feet.